abdullah123ch/Mark-Down-editor/README.md

    ```
    pip install pyinstaller
    ```
-   after this, simply run the batch file build.bat in terminal
+   after this, simply run the batch file `build.bat` in terminal
    ```
    build.bat
    ```
    After Running That

    - It will create a **dist/ folder**.
-   - Inside: **main.exe**← this is your full standalone app!
+   - Inside: **editor.exe**← this is your full standalone app!

 ## Usage

 Run the application with:
 ```
-python main.py
+python editor.py
 ```

 ## Folder Structure

 ```
 markdown-editor/
-├── assets/
+├── icons/
 │   ├── bold.png
 │   ├── italic.png
 │   └── ... (other toolbar icons)
-├── main.py
+├── editor.py
 ├── requirements.txt
 └── README.md
 ```